Symmetric Finite-Time Preparation of Cluster States via Quantum Pumps

 The basic idea is as follows.
-Suppose the driving Hamiltonian is perturbed by symmetric local terms, whose coefficients are bounded above by a small number $\epsilon$.
+Suppose the driving Hamiltonian is perturbed by symmetric local terms, whose operator norms are bounded above by $\epsilon ||H||$ for some small $\epsilon$.
 To prepare the resource state, we choose a bulk which is much larger than the support of possible perturbations and initialize all qubits to the all $\ket{+}$ state.
 We now consider how the terms possibly affect the cluster state on the boundary after the evolution. \begin{enumerate} \item If the perturbation acts purely in the bulk, then our resource state on the boundary is not affected. \item If the perturbation acts purely on the boundary, then the state is perturbed symmetrically, which will still be a valid resource state as long as $\epsilon$ is small enough to keep it in the SPT phase. \item If the perturbation acts both in the bulk and on the boundary, then this term could break the symmetry restricted to the boundary or bulk separately, while preserving the total symmetry of whole system.
 In that case, the term will flip an odd number of $\ket{+}$ states in the bulk to $\ket{-}$.
-Therefore, we can eliminate this error by performing a projective measurement in the Hadamard basis for all qubits in the bulk, and post-select the states in which we measure an even number of $\ket{-}$ states along any bulk symmetry operator. \end{enumerate} The number of the third type of perturbation is of order $N$, the number of qubits on the boundary, which is used to prepare the cluster state.
-Thus, for perturbations of size $\epsilon$, the probability of failure is $\epsilon^2 N$, and so we only need $\epsilon << N^{-1/2}$ to guarantee a finite-time preparation.
-An analysis for the 1D cluster state to justify our claims is given in Appendix \ref{app:bound}.
+Therefore, we can eliminate this error by performing a measurement in the $X$-basis for all qubits in the bulk, and if we measure an odd number of $\ket{-}$ states along any bulk symmetry operator, we apply single-spin flips $X$ on the boundary to recover a symmetric state. \end{enumerate}